Black lung disease: Research

 Work to investigate the relationship between respirable dust exposure and coal worker's pneumoconiosis was carried out in the United Kingdom by the Institute of Occupational Medicine.
 This research was known as the Pneumoconiosis Field Research (PFR).
 The research underpinned the recommendations for more stringent airborne dust standards in British coalmines and the PFR was ultimately used as the basis for many national dust standards around the world.

-In October of 2023 Summit Consulting LLC did research for the US Department of Labor about incidents of black lung disease.
+In October 2023 Summit Consulting LLC did research for the US Department of Labor about incidents of black lung disease.
 The point of their research was to answer some key questions that would shed some light on the prevalence and danger of black lung disease in specific subpopulations.
 The sub populations researched included miners, mining communities, the Navajo Nation, and Appalachia residents.
 The data sets that Summit used were compiled from the US Census Bureau American Community Survey, US Energy Information Administration, US Census Bureau County Business Patters, the CDC, online data for Epidemiologic Research, Coal Workers Health and Surveillance programs, and the MSHA Mines Data Set.
 These statistics were used to determine if the increasing number of cases can be abated, and to design predictions for future numbers of the disease.

 The report's first finding was the rate of black lung disease across the United States, with an average of 4.34 cases and 3.44 deaths per county.
 In certain areas of the country, these numbers go up dramatically.
 In Appalachia it was discovered that there were 28.79 cases and 10.88 deaths per county due to the larger mining populations in the Appalachia region.
 There were 103 counties in America that reported the disease during the entire data acquisition process which lasted from 1970 to 2014.
 However, 333 counties reported deaths from black lung disease during this time, indicating that where people worked and developed the disease may not match where people seek treatment or die afterwards.
 The research also led to the discovery that since 1990s, CWP (Coal Worker's Pneumoconiosis) has been increasing.
 The numbers collected may even be undercounted, as the Coal Workers Health Surveillance Programs had a low output of screenings, and compensation approval rates were very slow.
 Despite these issues, the amount of cases are still increasing.
-A study released in May of 2018 showed that 4,600 coal miners developed the worst kind of the disease with over half of these cases happening since 2000.
+A study released in May 2018 showed that 4,600 coal miners developed the worst kind of the disease with over half of these cases happening since 2000.